 There are a number of ways you can stay on top of things here in USGenWeb, depending upon your desired level of "informed-ness".
-We maintain a complete national membership list of members' email addresses, which is used to distribute the monthly USGenWeb Newsletter and for occasional announcements about elections or other vital information.
-Besides this, there are also a number of optional email lists you can join to listen in on project business, to communicate with your elected reps, and to interact and chat with your fellow members.
+There are also a number of optional email lists you can join to listen in on project business, to communicate with your elected reps, and to interact and chat with your fellow members.
 USGenWeb members, as a group, are generally hip, happening, wild and crazy party animals (w00t!), so join the fun!
 Bring your own "lol" and "rofl".
 A listing of available mailing lists is located at the USGenWeb Mailing Lists page.
 When posting to a list, remember that not all mailing lists are set up so that replies go only to the individual you're replying to.
 Some are set up to reply back to the list, so be careful out there!

 Resources for Your Site

 Oh yeah, we have resources, all right!
 We got your resources right here.
 And here are a few more . . . no extra charge.
 We here in USGenWeb are a generous lot . . .

 In USGenWeb, we love abbreviations!
 You're bound to run into these: